 The All Neighbors Coalition values the importance of providing housing that is accessible without preconditions as housing ends homelessness.
-Youth and young adults should be provided with rapid access to low-barrier, safe, secure and stable housing that meets their needs as quickly as possible, without the condition that they are "ready" for housing.
+Youth and young adults should be provided with rapid access to low-barrier, safe, secure, and stable housing that meets their needs as quickly as possible, without the condition that they are "ready" for housing.
+Each project applying for these dollars will be assessed for its flexibility, low barrier eligibility requirements, and the ability to tailor and provide individualized support to youth.
+Only projects adhering to Housing First will be awarded funding.
+Housing Forward will assess each project against a Housing First checklist before it is renewed each year and provide technical assistance to projects struggling to honor client choice or who may need assistance in tailoring supports and services.
+Ongoing technical assistance will be provided to agencies struggling to meet Housing First guidelines.